inurinizzati/HACKHATON_G31/README.md

    - getItemName: Retrieves the name of an item based on its item number.

+   - getItemPoint : retrieve the items point .

    - hideItem: Sets the room number where an item is hidden by finding the corresponding node         and updating its room member.

    - displayHiddenItems: Displays the name of each item along with the room number where it is         hidden.

    - itemScene: Displays the scene related to a particular item by finding the corresponding         node and invoking the displayScene function of the Scene class.

    - guessRoom: Checks if the player's guess for the room where an item is hidden matches the         actual room number.
 It traverses the linked list to find the corresponding item node         and compares the room numbers.

+   - isTrue :To check either the guess is right or not.

    - result: Displays the result of the player's guess for a particular item by finding the corresponding node and invoking the displayResult function of the Scene class.